Although nobody enters a marriage intending to get divorced, it is fair to say that we live in a world where separation is common.

 The terms of a Prenuptial Agreement will have significant legal consequences for a couple should they decide to separate.
 The law in this area is very complex and we would therefore always recommend that each party be represented by their own independent solicitor in order to be properly advised about the consequences of signing, and the legal rights they may be surrendering as a result.

 Furthermore, we outlined in question five the various circumstances in which the terms of a pre-nup might be overturned by the Court.
-Solicitors are aware of these issues and will therefore be able to guide you through the process.
+Prenuptial agreement solicitors are aware of these issues and will therefore be able to guide you through the process.

 What are the costs?